erossini/agile/agile/user-story.md

 > - Everyone must understand
 > - Should provide user perspective

-##### Who is Responsible for Writing Acceptance Criteria?
+### Who is Responsible for Writing Acceptance Criteria?

 There might be a couple of questions for which would be looking and answer.
 The first one is **who is responsible for writing acceptance criteria?** So, what you need anyone on the cross-functional team could write acceptance criteria for user stories.
 Usually, it is the product owner or manager who is responsible for writing acceptance criteria or at least facilitating the discussion about it.

 The idea behind that is to ensure that the requirements are done with customer needs in mind and to better understand customer needs than a product person.
 It is widely recommended to make writing acceptance criteria group activity that includes both development and quality assessment representatives.

 Generally speaking, the product owner is primary responsible of the content of a user story.
 In some cases, the business analyst gets involved to write and take the responsibility of user story content.
-Team members can help product owner or the business analyst to write user stories, but as a product owner or business analyst understand the business requirements and acceptance criteria are better than any other team member.
+Team members can help product owner or the business analyst to write user stories.
+Although a product owner or business analyst understands the business requirements and acceptance criteria better than any other team member.

 It is always a good idea to leave this responsibility with product owner or business analyst.
 Once the initial draft is created, the product owner or the business analyst can enhance the requirement from the input from the member or any other external source.

-##### When Should User Story Acceptance Criteria Be Written?
+### When Should User Story Acceptance Criteria Be Written?

 Now, **when should user story acceptance criteria be written?** At the very latest acceptance criteria should be defined before development begins.
 Otherwise, you will miss many of the benefits of having it in the first place.

-##### How Should You Format User Story Acceptance Criteria?
+### How Should You Format User Story Acceptance Criteria?

 Now, **how should you format user story acceptance criteria?** There is no single right or wrong to write acceptance criteria for a user story.
 Ultimately, you need to establish a format and procedure for creating acceptance criteria that consistently works for your team.